Here, some savvy tips to shop securely online.

 Ah, the joys of online shopping — skip the crowds, shop whenever you want, avoid the parking space nightmares and forget running here and there to find the best prices.
 It’s no surprise that Canadian consumers spend billions of dollars online each year.

 However, there are potential disadvantages to this convenience, like poor customer service, shipping costs and additional fees.
-As online shopping grows in popularity, fraud and identify theft are also on the rise — costing consumers a hefty chunk of change and time.
+As online shopping continues to grow in popularity, fraud and identify theft are also on the rise — costing consumers a hefty chunk of change and time.

 Here’s how to dodge the hassles when you hit the online stores: